Ada-Developers-Academy/daily-curriculum/week18/friday/fix-url.md

 point--so, from `views/layout.html`, we can't access `bower_components` without more
 libraries/frameworks/etc.--the server won't do it out of the box.

-To resolve this issue, we needed to follow four steps: move `layout.html`, tell our server to load from the parent directory, update the relative file paths in our `layout.html`, and update the relative file paths in `app.js`.
+To resolve this issue, we needed to follow four steps: move and rename `layout.html`, tell our server to load from the parent directory, update the relative file paths in our `index.html`, and update the relative file paths in `app.js`.

-##1) Move `layout.html`
+##1) Move and rename `layout.html`

 Right now, you have a file called `layout.html`, and the path to that file is `blahg/app/views/layout.html`.
 We want that file to be at `blahg/layout.html`.

-In your terminal from the project root directory (from `blahg`), type `mv app/views/layout.html ./`.
+In your terminal from the project root directory (from `blahg`), type `mv app/views/layout.html ./index.html`.

 ##2) Tell our server to load from the parent directory